gbdev/pandocs/content/LCDC.md

 Note that on CGB models, setting this bit to 0 then back to 1 mid-frame may cause the second write to be ignored.
 (TODO: test this.)

-## LCDC.4 - BG and Window tile data range
+## LCDC.4 - BG and Window tile data area

 This bit controls which [addressing mode](#vram-tile-data) the BG and Window use to